MDAnalysis/MDAnalysis.github.io/_posts/2022-08-22-mdakits-intro.md

 ## What is an MDAKit?

-An MDAKit contains code based on MDAnalysis that solves a specific scientific problems or in some form enhances the MDAnalysis core library.
+An MDAKit is a package containing code based on MDAnalysis that solves a specific scientific problems or in some form enhances the MDAnalysis core library.
 An MDAKit can be written by anyone and hosted anywhere.